hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ## Unsupervised Learning using Mutual Information (MI)
 * One of a successful unsupervised learning in deep learning is to maximize the MI betwrrn 2 random variables
   * MI helps cluster latent vectors
-  * If we can cluster all the training data's latent vectors, then a linear seperation algorithm can be used to classify all the testing data's latent vectors
+  * If we can cluster all the training data's latent vectors, then a linear seperation algorithm or linear classifier can be used to classify all the testing data's latent vectors
     * Similar data will have their latent vectors be clustered together
-    * Regions far apart can be seperated by a linear seperation algorithm
+    * Regions far apart can be seperated by a linear seperation algorithm or linear classifier
 * Mutual Information (MI) is a measure of dependency between 2 random variables M, N
   * It's also known as "Information Gain" or the reduction of uncertainty of M upon observing N
   * In contrast with correlation, MI can measure non-linear statistical dependence between M and N